-Niobium is recovered through hydrolysis and calcination, followed by aluminothermic reduction in a pyrometallurgical plant.
-Titanium is recovered through hydrolysis and calcination, while scandium is extracted in a four-stage solvent extraction unit.
+Niobium is recovered through hydrolysis and calcination, followed by an aluminothermic reduction in a pyrometallurgical plant.
+Titanium is recovered through hydrolysis and calcination while scandium is extracted in a four-stage solvent extraction unit.

-Water for mining operations will be supplied through deep groundwater pumping wells, while potable water will come from dedicated potable water tankage.
+Water for mining operations will be supplied through deep groundwater pumping wells while potable water will come from dedicated storage.

 Infrastructure facilities at the site will include leased modular trailers, maintenance shop, offices and mine change house.

 NioCorp signed an 11-year contract worth $63m with Rockies Express to build and operate a 27.8-mile (44.73km) pipeline, which will deliver natural gas to the Elk Creek project.

 SRK Consulting conducted the full feasibility study while SGS, Hazen and KPM were contracted to conduct bench and pilot-scale test work.